nolsova/field/README.md

 ## Philosophy

 Inspired by a desire for a new internet, Field is built on the belief that your visual thinking deserves a quiet, personal space.
 Not a feed, not a social network, not a product that monetizes your attention.

 ---

-## License

-MIT — use it, fork it, make it yours.

----